AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/theme.md

 ## Customize the theme colors

-In UIKit, the theme color is used for the default avatar color, message bubble color, button color, etc. The default theme color is shown in the figure below, and you can customize it to other colors.
+In UIKit, the theme color is used for the default avatar color, message bubble color, button color, and other elements.
+You can customize it in the following way:

 ```javascript
 import { UIKitProvider } from 'agora-chat-uikit';